heavywatal/practice-py/README.md

     ```sh
     % git checkout master
     % git status
-    % git fetch upstream
+    % git fetch --all
     % git merge upstream/master
     % git status
     % git push  # origin master
     ```
-    You may need to do `git reset --hard` and `git push --force` in some cases.

-1. Make a new branch for a task, and switch to it:
+1. Make a new branch from `master` for each task, and switch to it:
     ```sh
     % git checkout -b issue-2-individual
     % git status
     ```
+    Do not commit to `master` or old branches.

 1. Edit your local files.